 The fountain view rooms of both towers get a lot of sunshine all day long.
 It’s great when you’re visiting in the winter, because isn’t seeing the sun the whole point of visiting the Bahamas?
 Your room will heat up though during the hot and humid summer months.

 Each room gets two bottles of water delivered every day.
+If you need more, a quick call to the front desk should get you some additional bottles.

 Each room has a balcony.
 Some rooms have a full balcony with 2 chairs and a table, and some rooms have a Juliet balcony which is only good for standing on.
 The full balcony rooms have a higher room rate.